thbrown/endlesswips/src/posts/aoe2-rating-charts.md

 ### Reddit to the Rescue...
 Kinda

-Fortunately, [aoe2.net provides a sweet API](https://aoe2.net/#api) for pulling leaderboard data.
+Fortunately, [aoe2.net provides an API](https://aoe2.net/#api) for pulling leaderboard data.
 Some resourceful Redditors created and posted histograms of the distribution of ratings so you can roughly see where your rating put you with respect to all other players:

 <a href="https://www.reddit.com/r/aoe2/comments/eq0ldm/age_of_empires_ii_de_elo_distribution_as_of/" target="_blank" rel="noopener noreferrer">
   <img src="https://live.staticflickr.com/65535/50284002243_6fe5001e65_o.png" alt="AoE2:DE ratings distribution" width="100%">